 FACE: It may have dropped to one side and the person may not be able to smile.
 ARMS: The person may be unable to lift one or both arms.
 SPEECH: The person’s speech may be slurred or they may not be able to speak at all in spite of being awake.
 TIME: If you see any of these signs or symptoms it’s time to call 000.

 In their position paper ‘Young Stroke’ (2016), BIA defines a “young stroke” as “a first-time stroke event occurring between the ages of 18 and 64”.
 Young stroke survivors are more likely to be male (63%) and low-to-middle income.

 Australia has more than 420,000 stroke survivors and around 30% are of working age, with lifestyle factors leading a rise in strokes among the young.

 Young people who have strokes are at greater risk of misdiagnosis.
 A 2011 analysis focusing on patients from Perth, Melbourne and Auckland also found those from disadvantaged areas were more likely to experience stroke than those from more affluent neighbourhoods.

 How we can help

 Has medical negligence harmed you or someone you care about?
 Shine Lawyers are experts in the field of medical negligence with a team led by Clare Eves.
-To find out more about how we can help you visit https://www.shine.com.au/service/medical-negligence-lawyers.
+Get in touch with our team today for an onligation free assessment of your claim.

 In case of an emergency dial 000.